-- Pillows can be useful to support the baby and the breast in the early days when mother and baby are learning to breastfeed.
+- Some mothers find it helps to put the baby on a pillow for breastfeeds.
 Many women find, however, that the advantage of having large breasts is that they don't need to use pillows.
-Larger breasts mean the baby is held lower during a feed, and part or all of the baby's weight can be supported by the mum's lap.
+Larger breasts mean the baby can be held lower during a feed and part or all of the baby's weight can be supported by the mum's lap.
 You may need to experiment to see what suits you best.

 - Try breastfeeding in front of a mirror if you can't see your nipples.